-If you would like to try other cuisines, C.P. has more than 100 places to eat at – from Italian to Mexican to Lebanese to McDonald’s – you will find it all here.
+Further, if you would like to try other cuisines, C.P. has more than 100 places to eat at .From Italian to Mexican to Lebanese to McDonald’s – you will find it all here.

-4:30 p.m – Walk back to the Inner circle and grab a coffee at the numerous coffee shops or buy a lovely chocolate truffle pastry at Wengers (another favorite haunt) and sit in the central park and take a break.
+4:30 p.m – Walk back to the Inner circle and grab a coffee at the numerous coffee shops.
+Alternately, buy a lovely chocolate truffle pastry at Wengers (another favourite haunt) and sit in the central park and take a break.
 If you have bags of time and fancy a propah English Tea, do visit the Imperial Hotel located on Janpath Road and try their hot tea with an assortment of scrumptious cakes and sandwiches.

-5:00 p.m – head over to Indian Gate and Rashtrapati Bhavan for a nice walk.
+5:00 p.m – Head over to Indian Gate and Rashtrapati Bhavan for a nice walk.
 As a matter of fact, one can just sit on the grass and take a break.
 Though not entirely walkable from C.P. – it is but a 10 minute car ride/ auto ride from C.P.
-This is what Sir Lutyens designed as the seat of the British in India, this is where India was declared an independent nation by Prime Minister Jawaharlal Nehru in 1947 and it is where India celebrates Republic Day with a grand parade each year on 26 January.
+This is what Sir Lutyens designed as the seat of the British in India.
+This is where India was declared an independent nation by Prime Minister Jawaharlal Nehru in 1947 .And finally, this is where India celebrates Republic Day with a grand parade each year on 26 January.

 The India Gate is dedicated to the Indian soldiers who died in WW 1.
-As a matter of fact ,you are free to walk all the way up the hill, to the gates of the Rashtrapathi Bhavan (Presidential Palace), which is flanked by the North and South Block – where the Government ministries are located.
+As a matter of fact ,you are free to walk all the way up the hill, to the gates of the Rashtrapathi Bhavan (Presidential Palace).
+This is flanked by the North and South Block ,where the Government ministries are located.
 A large oval shaped building to the right of the hill is The Indian Parliament.
 The new central Vista is being constructed in that space right now.

-If you would like to visit a few other monuments instead of India Gate- you could visit the Jantar Mantar – located on Parliament Street, just off C.P. is one of the oldest observatories built in the city.
+For instance, if you would like to visit a few other monuments instead of India Gate- you could visit the Jantar Mantar – located on Parliament Street, just off Connaught Place (CP).
+It is one of the oldest observatories built in the city.
 Open all days – Sunrise to Sunset, Entry Fee: Rs.
 5 (Indians), Rs.
 100 (foreigners) Photography Charges: Nil ( Rs 25 for video filming).

-Else you could just walk down a few meters from the State Emporia on Baba Kharak Singh Marg and visit one of the famous Sikh places of worship – Gurudwara Bangla Sahib- a grand gold and marble structure .
+Else you could just walk down a few meters from the State Emporia on Baba Kharak Singh Marg and visit one of the famous Sikh places of worship .
+It is the Gurudwara Bangla Sahib- which is a grand gold and marble structure .
 As a matter of fact , it was originally built in the 1780’s.

-End your Connaught Place Delhi Shopping and Food tour with an ice-cream soda or Hot Chocolate Fudge at Nirula’s restaurant – Delhi’s famous ice-cream parlor – located on the outer circle of C.P.- Or you could grab a Frappuccino at New Delhi’s first Starbucks, also right here in the heart of C.P!
+Finally, end your Connaught Place (CP) Delhi Shopping and Food tour with an ice-cream soda or Hot Chocolate Fudge at Nirula’s restaurant .
+It is Delhi’s famous ice-cream parlor and is located on the outer circle of C.P.
+Or else you could grab a Frappuccino at New Delhi’s first Starbucks, also right here in the heart of C.P!